magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 * `php bin/magento app:config:dump`: Exports every configuration setting, including modified and default settings

 <div class="bs-callout bs-callout-warning" markdown="1">
-For {{site.data.var.ece}}, we **do not recommend** app:config:dump as this command pulls and locks all values as read-only.
+For {{site.data.var.ece}}, we **do not recommend** `app:config:dump` as this command pulls and locks all values as read-only.
 This will affect Fastly and other important modules.
+Specifically, this affects customizing your extensions across environments.
 </div>

 Any data that exports to the file becomes locked.
 The corresponding field in the Magento Admin becomes read-only.
 This ensures consistent configurations as you push the file across all environments.